davervw/vwas6502/src/6502/README.md

 ## Download

 * [D64](vwas6502.d64) drive image or [PRG](vwas6502.prg) file can be transported to a real C64 for use
+* The [BIN](vwas6502.bin) firmware file is for use with [c-simple-emu6502-cbm](https://github.com/davervw/c-simple-emu6502-cbm), both the main branch (text console terminal), and unified branch (LCD and Windows graphics)

 ## More Links